-Summary Compensation Tabl Total Values e SCT tock Award reported in For the able year Plus: Year-end Fair Value of Stock Awards granted in applicable year Change in Fair Value of outstanding unvested stock rewards Compensation Actually Paid Year (a) (b) © (d) (e) (f)) (g) 2023 \$ 266,13 5 \$ (41,653) \$ 92,15 3 \$ 41,562 \$ 87,425 \$ (21,859) \$ 423,764 2022 \$ 304,35 \$ (49,500) \$ 58,40 0 \$ (2,365) \$ (6,608) \$ - \$ 304,281 2021 \$ 281,09 \$ (30,660) \$ 46,33 0 \$ 2,475 \$ (2,938) \$ - \$ 296,306
+Other NEOs (Average) Summary Compensation Table Total (a) Less: Stock Award Values reported in SCT for the applicable year (b) Plus: Year-end Fair Value of Stock Awards granted in applicable year (c) Change in Fair Value of outstanding unvested stock rewards (d) Change in Fair value of stock awards from prior years granted in applicable year (e) Less: Fair value of Stock Awards forefeited during the applicable year (f) Compensation Actually Paid (g) Year 2024 \$ 307,182 \$ (53,375) \$ 68,425 \$ (18,591) \$ (47,496) \$ (11,045) \$ 245,10 2023 \$ 266,136 \$ (41,653) \$ 92,153 \$ 41,562 \$ 87,425 \$ (21,859) \$ 423,76 2022 \$ 304,354 \$ (49,500) \$ 58,400 \$ (2,365) \$ (6,608) \$ - S 304,28

 - a) Represents Total Compensation as reported in the Summary Compensation Table for the indicated fiscal year.
 With respect to the non-PEO NEOs, amounts represent the average Total Compensation as reported in the Summary Compensation Table for the indicated fiscal year.
-For all fiscal years, there was no pension value attributable to "service cost" or "prior service cost," so no adjustments are reflected for these values required to be added as part of the CAP pension adjustment under the PVP disclosure rule. - b) Represents the grant date fair value of the stock options granted during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - c) Represents the fair value as of the indicated fiscal year end of the unvested stock options granted during such fiscal year, computed in accordance with the methodology used for financial reporting purposes.
+For all fiscal years, there was no pension value attributable to "service cost" or "prior service cost," so no adjustments are reflected for these values required to be added as part of the CAP pension adjustment under the PVP disclosure rule. - b) Represents the grant date fair value of the stock options granted during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - c) Represents the fair value as of the indicated fiscal year end of the unvested stock options granted during such fiscal year, computed in accordance with the methodology used for financial reporting purposes. - d) Represents the change in fair value during the indicated fiscal year of the outstanding, unvested stock options held by the applicable NEO as of the last day of the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes as of the last day of the fiscal year.

-- d) Represents the change in fair value during the indicated fiscal year of the outstanding, unvested stock options held by the applicable NEO as of the last day of the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes as of the last day of the fiscal year. - e) Represents the fair value at vesting of the stock options that were granted and vested during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - f) Represents the change in fair value, measured from the prior fiscal year end to the vesting date, of each stock option that was granted in a prior fiscal year and which vested during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - g) Represents the fair value as of the last day of the prior fiscal year of the stock options that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - h) See footnote 1 above for the NEOs included in the average for each year.
+- e) Represents the fair value at vesting of the stock options that were granted and vested during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - f) Represents the change in fair value, measured from the prior fiscal year end to the vesting date, of each stock option that was granted in a prior fiscal year and which vested during the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - g) Represents the fair value as of the last day of the prior fiscal year of the stock options that were granted in a prior fiscal year and which failed to meet the applicable vesting conditions in the indicated fiscal year, computed in accordance with the methodology used for financial reporting purposes. - h) See footnote 1 above for the NEOs included in the average for each year.